Fighting rages in Sudan hours after cease-fire was to begin

 KHARTOUM, Sudan (AP) — Fighting raged in Sudan on Tuesday hours after an internationally brokered truce was supposed to have come into effect, as forces loyal to dueling generals battled for key locations in the capital and accused each other of violating the cease-fire.

-The truce was the culmination of days of intense pressure by top diplomats on four continents and had raised hopes of sparing Africa's third largest country from civil war.
+The humanitarian truce came after days of intense efforts by top diplomats on four continents and had raised hopes of sparing Africa's third largest country from civil war.
 But each side still appeared determined to vanquish the other, despite the suffering of millions of civilians trapped by the fighting.

 Residents said they still heard gunfire and explosions in different parts of the capital, Khartoum, particularly around the military’s headquarters and the Republican Palace.
 They said few people had ventured out, though there were crowds outside some bakeries.